 Tutorial 2: Adding extra information

-The main objective of this tutorial is to enrich an already imported corpus (see Tutorial 1: First steps) with additional information not present in the original audio and transcripts.
+The objective of this tutorial is to enrich an already imported corpus (see Tutorial 1: First steps) with additional information not present in the original audio and transcripts.
 This additional information will then be used for creating linguistically interesting queries in the next tutorial (Tutorial 3: Getting information out).
-This tutorial is available as a Jupyter notebook as well.
+All the enrichment files (iscan_lexicon.csv and SPEAKERS.csv) that we will use in this tutorial are already bundled in with the tutorial corpus.

 Note

-As in the other tutorials, import statements and the location of the corpus root must be set for the code in this tutorial to be runnable:
+As in Tutorial 1, import statements and the location of the corpus (corpus_root) must be set for the code in this tutorial to be runnable:

 import os